joshbegley/nyt-latest/previous.md

 https://www.nytimes.com/video/podcasts/100000011097436/why-busta-rhymes-raps-ultimate-showman-is-still-hustling.html

 **First U.S. Deportees to Arrive in Liberia Amid Growing Backlash**\
-`Critics in Liberia, a small West African nation, say their government has not explained why it agreed to one of the largest U.S. deportation deals, who the deportees are, or how they will be handled.`\
+`Critics in the small West African nation say their government has not said why it agreed to one of the largest U.S. deportation deals, who the deportees are, or how they will be handled.`\
 https://www.nytimes.com/2026/08/20/world/africa/liberia-trump-deportations.html

 **Rachel Cusk on Her Novel ‘Life of M,’ Gossip and Natalie Portman**\